-The video component of a popover embed _is_ responsive by default.
-Since the videos "pops" over the rest of the page, it doesn't have to worry about bumping into anything else.
-It will automatically fill up most of the page, leaving some comfortable space between the video and the edges of the browser window.
+The media component of a popover embed _is_ responsive by default.
+Since the media “pops” over the rest of the page, it doesn’t have to worry about bumping into anything else.
+It will automatically fill up most of the page, leaving some comfortable space between the media and the edges of the browser window.

-Video SEO is a set of tools and processes to help search engines identify and index your videos.
-Wistia's Standard embed codes are automatically SEO-friendly, and they'll help people find your videos on your website – not someone else's.
+Media SEO is a set of tools and processes to help search engines identify and index your media.
+Wistia’s Standard embed codes are automatically SEO-friendly, and they’ll help people find your media on your website – not someone else’s.

 Check out the Video SEO help page for more detail 🔍 and tips on getting Video SEO done right.

-Want to make sure your videos can only be played on your website (and of course, within your Wistia account)?
+Want to make sure your media can only be played on your website (and of course, within your Wistia account)?
 Check out Domain Restrictions for that.
-For more information on keeping your videos secure, see the Security guide.
+For more information on keeping your media secure, see the Security guide.

-Now that your video is embedded on your webpage, you can use Wistia's analytics to see how your viewers are interacting with the content.
+Now that your media is embedded on your webpage, you can use Wistia’s analytics to see how your viewers are interacting with the content.